theforeman/theforeman.org/plugins/katello/nightly/upgrade/index.md

 ## Step 5 - Run Installer

-The installer with the --upgrade flag will run the right database migrations for all component services, as well as adjust the configuration to reflect what's new in Katello {{ page.version }}.
+The installer will run the right database migrations for all component services, as well as adjust the configuration to reflect what's new in Katello {{ page.version }}.

 {% highlight bash %}
-foreman-installer --scenario katello --upgrade
+foreman-installer
 {% endhighlight %}

 ## Step 6 - Reboot if necessary